 In the following 2 years, a balance between host and parasite establishes.
 Mortality is declining much, with swarms predominating.
 At the end of 2005, the number of colonies increased to 13 (8.7%).
 The authors think that an adaptation must have taken place, which allowed the survival of the host and parasite.
 They think further attempts are necessary.

 The only source of the project’s progress is the doctoral thesis of Barbara Locke from Sweden (University of Uppsala): In 2010 the number of colonies has increased to 23 again!
 The number of untreated colonies has tripled within 6 years.
 Conventional comparative populations were also not dealt with acids/chemistries in 2010.
 The reproduction rate of female mites is much higher among these colonies.
 This author also comes to the conclusion that an adaptation must have taken place.

 Resistant bees in Avignon, Le Mans

-Researchers from France observed colonies who have survived for at least 2 years without any interventions of bee keepers.
+Researchers from France observed colonies who have survived for at least 2 years without any interventions of bee keepers (“Honey bee colonies that have survived Varroa destructor“).
 They recorded Varroa infestation, mortality rate, colony strength, honeyproduction, swarms, etc. They carried out the same measurements on conventionally held bee colonies.
 In 1994 they started observing 12 untreated colonies, in 1998 they added another 42 untreated colonies and in 1999 another 28 untreated colonies.